10 Ways to Organize Your Business More Efficiently

 2. Declutter Your Desktop

 You might also declutter your desktop, especially if you’ve been keeping digital records for a while.
-Begin by clearing your downloads and trash folder, removing duplicate documents and uninstalling apps and programs you no longer need.
+Begin by clearing your downloads and trash folder, removing duplicate files and uninstalling apps and programs you no longer need.
 Then, reorganize your documents, placing them in folders with concise names to help you find the exact file you need when you need it fast.
 Clearing and organizing your desktop will make you more productive and allow your computer to work at maximum speed.

 3. Create a Filing System